ApiLogicServer/Docs/docs/index.md

     API Logic Server provides ***instant* API creation** from a database with one CLI command, **customizable with standards:** Python, Flask, SQLAlchemy, and tools such as GitHub and your IDE.

     Weeks-to-months of framework-based development is no longer necessary.
-API Logic Server provides **unique automation** for instant integrations and App Backends, and **unique spreadsheet-like rules** that decrease backend logic by **40X**.
+API Logic Server provides **unique API automation for instant integrations and app backends,** and **unique spreadsheet-like rules** that decrease backend logic by **40X**.

 &nbsp;